 BRING WHAT YOU NEED WITH YOU

-Dining Out: Pack “to go” containers to bring to restaurants and leave them in your vehicle.
-Keep a clean bag with a plate and utensils so you are ready.
-At first its awkward but then it actually becomes fun and a great conversation starter!
+Dining Out: Pack “to go” containers to bring with you to restaurants and leave them in your vehicle.
+Keep a clean bag with a plate and utensils so you are ready to chow down.
+At first it can be awkward but it actually becomes fun with practice and a great conversation starter!

 COOK FOOD AT HOME